LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	yes

-But QuickCheck will report a bug with lists with an odd number of elements with a simple property that verifies that the predicate always succeed and returns a list of integers:
+But QuickCheck will report a bug with lists with an odd number of elements with a simple property that verifies that the predicate always succeeds and returns a list of integers:

 	| ?- lgtunit::quick_check(every_other(+list(integer), -list(integer))).